 Chlorella Vs Spirulina: Which One Provides More Health Benefits?

-Chlorella and spirulina are popular health supplements that may contribute to longevity by reducing oxidative stress while providing numerous benefits.
+Chlorella and spirulina are popular health supplements that are proposed to contribute to longevity by helping reduce oxidative stress while providing other health-related benefits.
 But which one is healthier?
-Let’s examine the benefits of these nutrient dense superfoods, and discover which one might be the best for you.
+Let’s examine the benefits of these nutrient-dense superfoods and discover which one might be the best for you.

 Key takeaways:

-Chlorella and spirulina are both types of algae — also known as cyanobacteria — that contain vital nutrients for the human body.
-While they both have highly impressive nutrient profiles, there are some key differences between these two superfoods.
+Chlorella and spirulina are both types of microorganisms that contain vital nutrients for the human body.
+Although chlorella and spirulina are often referred to as algae, spirulina is technically a bacteria.
+While they both have rich nutrient profiles, there are some key differences between these two superfoods.

-Chlorella has a more robust nutrient profile in comparison to spirulina.
-The table below shows their different nutrient contributions.
+Chlorella is sometimes proposed to have a more robust nutrient profile in comparison to spirulina.
+The table below shows their different nutrient contributions, according to the nutritional compositions reported in branded food powders.

 A ½ ounce (14 gram) serving contains: